The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 And as in any witch hunting, the bigger the prey the more glory (and power) for the hunter.

-That many articles which purport to “debunk pop-psychology myths” are going viral (mine included) is, in my opinion, the proof of our psychology-skeptical zeitgast.
+That many articles that purport to “debunk pop-psychology myths” are going viral (mine included) is the proof that we are in the middle of a “psychology sh*t storm” fueled not by actual scientists, but by amateurs.

 The Dark & Basest Human Drives Are Fanning The Crisis